 The concept of the COUNTRY is very unusual and because of its complexity it is not a product for the masses.
-This complexity and the low production numbers also make this a rather expensive product.
+This complexity and the low production numbers make that this is not a cheap product.

-It is unclear right now whether this project will be restarted or not.
-However, if interested or if you have any questions, please do not hesitate to send me a mail.
+If interested in this project or if you have any questions, please do not hesitate to send me a mail.

 DA-conversion is done by a WM8716 from Cirrus/Wolfson.

-A prototype of the COUNTRY (see the picture) has been presented on the recent CanJam in New York and although it's presence was overshadowed by that of the SOUL, the COUNTRY was well received by the public.
-The amp/DAC/DSP has a nice dynamic sound with lots of drive.
-Sure, it is not as smooth and silky as the SOUL, but it's a lot of fun.
+A prototype of the COUNTRY has been presented on the 2020 CanJam in New York and although it's presence was overshadowed by that of the SOUL, the COUNTRY was well received by the public.

 The digital audio signal is internally processed with 64-bit accuracy.
 DSD-signals and 384 kHz signals can not be processed by the DSP-chip and therefore are not accepted.
 I'm sorry for that!